ejparajon/The-Effect-of-Racial-Resentment-and-Out-Group-Cues-on-Support-for-Climate-Policy/readme_Parajon.txt

 "custom_functions.r": This is an R code file used to pull in a variety of functions used throughout the other code files.

 "CES_dat_clean.rds": This data file is used in the correlational analysis (see CES_analysis.R).
+The citation for the data is Ansolabehere, Stephen, Brian F. Schaffner, and Sam Luks.
+2021.
+“Cooperative Election Study 2020,” http://cces.gov.harvard.edu/.

 "allhlcn20.xlsx": This data file is used the correlational analysis appendix (see CES_analysis.R).
+The citation is U.S. Bureau of Labor Statistics.
+(2020).
+County-HL Industry data.
+U.S. Department of Labor. https://www.bls.gov/data/

 "CCES_2016_2018.rds": This data file is used in the correlational analysis appendix (see CES_analysis.R).

 "experiment_dat_clean.rds": This data file is used in the experimental analysis (see pfunc_analysis.R).
+This is author collected data.

 "The_Effect_of_Racial_Resentment_and_Out_Group_Cues_on_Support_for_Climate_Policy.pdf": Pdf version of the published paper.